schrodingerbug/schrodingerbug/README.md

 I am still a learning developer.

-I know some CS,such as:
+I also know some CS.
-  -Encoding/Decoding
-  -Cryptography/Ciphering
+1.Encoding/Decoding
+2.Cryptography
+3.Ciphering
-  -SQL Injection
+4.SQL Injection

 I do not (yet) know a programming language FLUENTLY.